se-edu/learningresources/contents/javascript/Javascript-framework-React.md

 In the example above, we manually selected the <tooltip content="The Document Object Model, or the 'DOM', is an interface to web pages.
 It represents the page as nodes and objects, allowing programs to read and manipulate the page's content, structure, and styles.">DOM</tooltip> elements `button` and `message`, attached a listener to `button` for the DOM's `click` event, and wrote a function that describes how to change `message` on clicking `button`.

-This approach is great for simple applications, but web applications usually have to interact with a lot more DOM elements and events.
-Different browsers have variations in their implementations of the [core DOM](https://quirksmode.org/dom/core/), [events system](https://www.quirksmode.org/dom/events/index.html) and even [styles](https://www.quirksmode.org/dom/w3c_css.html)!
+This approach is good for simple applications, but most web applications usually have to interact with a lot more DOM elements and events.
+Also, different browsers have variations in their implementations of the [core DOM](https://quirksmode.org/dom/core/), [events system](https://www.quirksmode.org/dom/events/index.html) and even [styles](https://www.quirksmode.org/dom/w3c_css.html)!
 If you want your application to work across different browsers, you would need to manually take care of the variations with the imperative approach.

 React simplifies this process by taking a <tooltip content="Declarative programming focuses on what the program should accomplish without specifying how the program should achieve the result.">**declarative**</tooltip> approach to building UIs.

-To see how this works, let's build the same web application using React instead:
+To see how this works, let's build the same web application as before, using React instead:

 <box type="info">
     The sandbox below is editable.
 You can play around with the application data (or <code>state</code>) and see how the UI automatically gets updated.